canha/golang-tools-install-script/README.md

 * :white_check_mark: Ubuntu 16.04 to 18.04
 * :white_check_mark: macOS Sierra (10.12) to Catalina (10.15)

+Supported shells:
+* Bash
+* fish

 ## :hammer: Requirements
 * `wget` or `curl`
 * Bash shell

 ## :fast_forward: Install

-Download and run with `wget` or `curl`, here's the short version using the official git.io shortening:
+Download and run with `wget` or `curl`.
+Here's the short version using the official git.io shortening:

 ```shell
 # Linux typically has wget installed